smxi/inxi/README.txt

 PULL REQUESTS: Please talk to me before starting to work on any patch, unless it's a trivial bug fix.
 Please: NEVER even think about looking at or using previous inxi commits, previous to the current one, as a base for a patch.
 If you do, your patch / pull request will probably be rejected.
+Developers, get your version from the inxi-perl branch, pinxi, otherwise you may not be current to actual development. inxi-perl pinxi is always equal to or ahead of master branch inxi.

 inxi has one and only one release, and that is the current one (plus dev releases, of course, but those should never be packaged).
 All previous releases are